-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: \$300 per person (\$600 per Self Plus One or Self and Family enrollment) under the High Option and \$350 per person (\$700 per Self Plus One enrollment or \$1,050 per Self and Family enrollment) under the Standard Option.
-The calendar year deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply. - The non-PPO benefits are the regular benefits of this Plan.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible applies to almost all benefits in this Section.
+We added "(No deductible)" to show when the calendar year deductible does not apply. - The High Option calendar year deductibles are \$350 per person (limited to \$700 per Self Plus One or a Self and Family enrollment) for services of PPO providers and \$350 per person (limited to \$700 per Self Plus One or a Self and Family enrollment) for services of non-PPO providers. - The Standard Option calendar year deductibles are \$400 per person (limited to \$800 per Self Plus One enrollment or \$1,200 per Self and Family enrollment) for services of PPO providers and \$400 per person (limited to \$800 per Self Plus One enrollment or \$1,200 per Self and Family enrollment) for services of non-PPO providers. - The non-PPO benefits are the regular benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
-When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
+When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
 Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over.